idfive/Developer-Documentation/docs/back-end/drupal/drupal.md

 ## Notes on legacy setups

 ### Gulp
 gulp was used as a task runner/compiler by the idfive front end team for several years.
 It is important to note that gulp tasks built several years ago do not play nice with newer node versions.
-Rather than reconfigure to use a newer gulp syntax, simply buse [NVM](https://github.com/nvm-sh/nvm/blob/master/README.md) to temporarily roll back to an older version of node.
+Rather than reconfigure to use a newer gulp syntax, simply buse [NVM](https://github.com/nvm-sh/nvm/blob/master/README.md) to temporarily roll back to an older version of node (11.0 usually works fine).
 You may also need to physically pin the gulp version to an older one, in package.json, if not already done.

+### SILK/Silc, and others
+Several legacy D7 projects utilized these "first stabs" at an in-house library, to varying degrees of success.
+They should be considered legacy, and are not compatable with current ICL/etc.

+### WYSIWYG Plugins
+Pre Paragraphs adoption, several projects were done with complex custom WYSIWYG plugins.
+These should be ported to paragraphs on any project possible.